 12 Animal-Based Items For Travel

 Thankfully, as Dr. Paul explains in this video on airport travel hacks, many animal-based foods can be brought on planes.
 They can also fit nicely in a reusable grocery bag or cooler for your road trip.

 Here are the top foods (and beverages) to bring with you on the go.

 Hopefully, it is in your suitcase!

 Beef sticks or jerky are among the best options to bring while traveling.
 They’re portable, tasty, and satiating.

 If you can, homemade jerky is ideal!
 A mixture of beef, salt, and raw honey often does the trick.
 Some people like to use coconut aminos for added flavor.

 Unfortunately, many store-bought brands use low-quality meat and spices.

-Here are some higher-quality brands to find in stores or online.
+Here are a few more higher-quality brands you can find in stores or online.

 Pemmican is a cheat code to bring when camping or backpacking.
 It’s incredibly nutrient-dense and doesn’t take up precious space.